 During the warm Spring and Summer months, tons of fresh veggies are available at our local farmer's markets.
 Always looking for new ways to use them, especially during those holiday cookouts, I discovered this simple and delicious way of preparing turnips that is sure to be a crowd pleaser.
 The flavor of the turnips, the apple wood smoke, and a sweet & spicy Thai chili sauce are a wonderful combination.
-The texture is similar to that of fried potatoes and they are excellent as a side dish or as a topping on your favorite burger.
+The texture is similar to that of fried potatoes and they are excellent as a side dish or as a topping.

 - 4-6 Fresh turnips